ninabarzh/ipa/content/en/docs/workshops/detect-fakes/creating-fakes.md

 * GoTo [DeepBrain AI Studios](https://www.aistudios.com/)
 * Create a free account (limited usage)
 * Upload a script and pick a face (or create a clone)
-* Generate a clip — usually under a minute
+* Generate a clip,  usually under a minute
 * Download the video (MP4)

 #### Option 2: HeyGen